Broken Hill’s Mosque Museum is a rare and very valued, heritage-listed site, and offers you an experience you shouldn’t miss.

 When we’re open

-The Mosque Museum is open Sundays from 2 pm to 4 pm, or by appointment with the Mosque Coordinator.
+The Mosque Museum is open by appointment only with the Mosque Coordinator.
 You can contact the Coordinator, Bobby Shamroze, to make an appointment via:

 - Telephone 08 8088 3187